ZoomIsland/nonogram/README.md

 * About pages

 **This marks MVP.**

-**Sprint Five: Admin/User updates**
-I will continue iterating on Admin endpoints and create a front-end to review incoming Nonograms.
-User pages and endpoints will be updated, too.
-Functionality includes:
-* User Profile Page (which shows created and solved nonograms)
-* Admin front-end (for nonogram review/approval)
-* Updated User Model
-* Updated Admin functionality for the API

 **Sprint Six: Additional tools**
 These are the tools I think would be great to have: